OpenM-Project/mcdoc.github.io/secretlol.md

 This is only for the Bedrock Edition of Minecraft
 :::

 Minecraft for Windows uses `C:\Windows\System32\Windows.ApplicationModel.Store.dll` for its licensing system.
-It makes use of this DLL to perform in app purchase and licensing related tasks like identifying if user bought game or has acquired trial.
+It makes use of this DLL to perform in-app purchases and licensing related tasks like identifying if user bought game or has acquired trial.
 We crack `C:\Windows\System32\Windows.ApplicationModel.Store.dll` to modify return value of trial function and Minecraft starts working in full game mode.
 The crack can be done manually or by [Third Party Software, such as M Centers or online-fix.me's unlocker.](/windows/minecraft-for-windows#unlockers-for-minecraft-for-windows)

 ## Methods